Privacy & Policy

 We also collect information on our website and other branded websites, where from time to time we act as an agent to collect data for some of our partners.
 When filling out subscription or information request forms, visitors are required to fill out personal data that includes name, job title, company name, address, telephone, fax, email and various other industry questions.

-Our sites and partner sites collect opt-in email addresses which may be used for periodic email messages announcing additions to website and/or promoting 3rd party entities.
-Users have a choice to opt-in for none, one, or both types of periodic email messages.
-Users who opt-in to receive our announcements only will never have their email addresses sold, shared, or rented.
-Users that opt-in to receive 3rd party promotional messages will receive them from us, our affiliates and our business partners.
+Our sites and partner sites collect email addresses which may be used for periodic email messages announcing additions to website and/or promoting 3rd party entities.
+Users have a choice to for none, one, or both types of periodic email messages.
+Users who to receive our announcements only will never have their email addresses sold, shared, or rented.
+Users that to receive 3rd party promotional messages will receive them from us, our affiliates and our business partners.
 In all cases, email list subscribers are given the opportunity to opt-out on each mailing in compliance with the Can Spam Act of 2003 and DMA best practices.

 How is the Data directly used by DataZapp?